-Initial post-independence reforms proposed to expand the schools to serve as community centers for adults, making explicit their role in defining a national identity.
+post-independence Initial proposed reforms expand the schools to serve as community centers for adults, making explicit their role in defining a national identity.
 The government devised a new curriculum emphasizing instruction in Kirundi and the practical agricultural and domestic science skills that the majority rural population needed.